tcmetzger/sphinx-favicon/docs/source/index.rst

 **A Sphinx extension to add custom favicons**

-With **sphinx-favicon**, you can add custom favicons to your Sphinx html documentation quickly and easily.
+With **sphinx-favicon**, you can add custom favicons to your Sphinx HTML documentation quickly and easily.

 You can define favicons directly in your `conf.py`, with different `rel` attributes such as `"icon" <https://html.spec.whatwg.org/multipage/links.html#rel-icon>`__ or `"apple-touch-icon" <https://developer.apple.com/library/archive/documentation/AppleApplications/Reference/SafariWebContent/ConfiguringWebApplications/ConfiguringWebApplications.html>`__ and any favicon size.